 Explain transactions: Watson OpenScale helps enterprises bring transparency and auditability to AI-infused applications by generating explanations for individual transactions being scored, including the attributes that were used to make the prediction and weightage of each attribute.

-When you have completed this code pattern, you will understand how to:
+When you have completed this code pattern, you understand how to:

 Find the detailed steps for this pattern in the readme file.
 The steps will show you how to: